gdlc/BGLR-R/inst/md/omicIntegration.md

  The function `getG()`, from the [BGData](https://github.com/quantgen/BGData) R-package computes a similarity matrix of the form G=XX'.
 The function offers several alternatives relative to centering and scaling.
 The function also allows multi-core computing.
 For further details follow the link provided above.

+ **Data**.
+The code assumes that the user has saved in the file `OMIC_DATA.RDasta` the objects that contain the phenotypic, covariates and omic information
+  * XF:

 ```R
  library(BGData)
  library(BGLR)